NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   roof deck                       Ducts on roof deck (outside)                    Weather data                                  Any
   ==============================  ==============================================  ============================================  =============

+  .. [#] OpenStudio-ERI does not model "conditioned" crawlspaces that actively maintain setpoint since that is unlikely to occur in practice.
+         Conditioned crawlspaces should be described as unvented crawlspaces, in which the crawlspace temperature will be calculated by EnergyPlus based on how well it's insulated.
+         If the crawlspace is well-insulated, its temperature will approach the above-grade conditioned space temperature.
   .. [#] OpenStudio-ERI does not model "conditioned" or "heated" garages.
          Many conditioned garages are not conditioned 24/7, rather they are only conditioned for short periods when occupants are in them and turn on the space conditioning equipment, so it is best to assume an unconditioned garage.
          However, if a garage was converted into livable space, then "conditioned space" should be used instead.